What is a good cost per lead metric and what counts as a "lead"?

 What pricing models change your cost per lead outcome?

-Cost-per-lead (CPL) pricing:
+Cost-per-lead (CPL) pricing

-Best for: low-ticket, high-volume offers where rejects are cheap
+- Best for: low-ticket, high-volume offers where rejects are cheap

-Watch-out: incentives drift towards quantity, not quality
+- Watch out: incentives drift towards quantity, not quality

-Retainer or hybrid pricing:
+Retainer or hybrid pricing

-Best for: B2B where qualification, routing and system health matter
+- Best for: B2B where qualification, routing, and system health matter

-Watch-out: you must define deliverables as outcomes (CPO, pipeline), not “activity”
+- Watch out: you must define deliverables as outcomes (CPO, pipeline), not "activity"

 The result is a system where efficiency compounds over time instead of starting from scratch every month.
+For a side-by-side comparison of active providers, see top lead gen companies in Australia.

 What compliance rules raise your real CPL in Australia?